Human Development and Family Studies (HDFS)

 The Human Development and Family Studies (HDFS) program at Stephen F. Austin State University is designed to attract students, to enhance university visibility, and to prepare students to compete in the 21st century.
 The broad focus of the HDFS program allows graduates to start careers in a variety of fields and positions.
 The types of locations where a graduate with a degree in HDFS could work include adoption agencies, youth programs, child welfare, hospitals, marriage and family enrichment programs, nursing homes, and corporate child care.
 HDFS graduates can work with children and families at all stages of life, as our classes cover topics from child development to gerontology.

-The Child Development and Family Living major provides an in-depth understanding of growth, change and development of children, adults, family and integrates a life-span, multicontextual, and family systems approach.
-This knowledge base has proven to be essential for professional careers and service-oriented professions.
+HDFS provides an in-depth understanding of growth, change, and development of children, adults, and the family, while integrating a life-span, multi-contextual, and family systems approach.
+Graduates will find this theoretical knowledge essential for their professional careers in a service-oriented profession.

 Education Annex Building (EDAN) is the current location of the HDFS program

 Students are encouraged to join our student organization, Jack's Council on Family Relations (JCFR).
 JCFR's focus is to build networks and help families within the community by learning from each other and from professionals within related fields of study.
 JCFR's mission has both a service and professionalism emphasis.
 JCFR is a student affiliate of the National Council of Family Relations (NCFR), a leading professional organization in the field of HDFS.

 - FLE Month 2

 - Fall Festival 2

 This degree plan will inform you of the courses you need to complete to receive your degree in HDFS.
 All students should check with their advisor to ensure they are using the correct degree plan.